tapis-project/tapis-java-build/README.md

 - tapis-cmd: linux, macOS with and without VPN
 - tapis-apps: linux, macOS with and without VPN
 - tapis-files: linux, macOS with and without VPN
-- !!tapis-java: linux, macOS ONLY WITH VPN CURRENTLY!!
+- !!tapis-java: linux, macOS ONLY WITH VPN CURRENTLY FAILS OFF VPN on securitylib!!
 - tapis-meta: linux, macOS ONLY WITH VPN CURRENTLY
 - notifications: linux, macOS ONLY WITH VPN CURRENTLY
 - !!metav3-RH4-core: **FAILS** WITH Source option 5 is no longer supported.
 Use 7 or later.!!